rticommunity/rticonnextdds-examples/examples/connext_dds/dynamic_data_request_reply/README.md

     PrimeNumberCalculationStatus status;
 };
 ```

-In this example the Requester application requests a list of prime numbers
-from 1 to `n`.
-Then the Replier application computes the prime numbers and
-replies with the given sequence of prime numbers to the Requester.

 All the Reply/Request communication is done using the previously mentioned
 Dynamic Data data types that are defined in "_PrimesType.cxx_".